axkit/refbook/README.md

 Planning & Requirement specification

 ## Concepts

-#### RDBS supported
-PostgreSQL first.

 #### Reference Book
-Reference book is a plain table typically stores attributes of business objects as set of pairs {id, name}.
-Reference tables can be more complicated and have references between each other as (M:1).
+Reference book is a plain table usually stores attributes of business objects, like {id, name}.
+Reference table can refer to  another reference table (M:1, 1:M).
 As instance: Towns->Countries->Currencies.

-## Use cases
+I recommend to count table as reference book when:
+* table has limited amount of rows
+* mostly, new rows are introduced by human
+* table does not refer to tables with business objects
+* table requires only simple CRUD operations
+* table's text columns requires multilanuage support

+#### RDBMS supported
+PostgreSQL 9.x first.

-#### Dealing with
+#### Deployment
+**Standalone**
+Standalone http server.
+Listens tcp port and processing requests.
+Recommended cases:
+* Page rendering on client side
+* Reference book items mostly stored in browser local storage
+* Standalone server side HTML page renders

+**Embedded**
+Statical linking into your Go application
+* Can work on separate tcp port (will required nginx in front)
+* Can add required routes into your existing http router.

 ## Features
 ### JSON API

-Content-Type: application/json

 Method|URL| Description
 ----|--------------|----------------------------------------------------------------------